Sales & Support: +1 (480) 360-6463

 The Top Personal Trainer Skills

-Why it’s important
+Skill Why it's important

 Patience and Tolerance

 Everyone’s journey in fitness is different.
-Some clients need more time to see improvements, some are already in training, it is normal for everyone to have a different pace.
-A personal trainer should have a good understanding of this factor and know what being patient is the key to success.
+Some clients need more time to see improvements, some are already in training, and it is normal for everyone to have a different pace.
+A personal trainer should have a good understanding of this factor and know that being patient is the key to success.
 They are expected to motivate and explain the process of a client’s muscles responding.
-Some clients can be more challenging than others, some might only be there for health reasons, some might enjoy working out, it is a personal trainer’s job to help clients overcome any issues and create a judgment-free environment.
+Some clients can be more challenging than others, some might only be there for health reasons, and some might enjoy working out, it is a personal trainer’s job to help clients overcome any issues and create a judgment-free environment.

 Communication Skills

 Being able to communicate is crucial to being an excellent and successful personal trainer.
 All the knowledge is meaningless if a trainer can’t explain how an exercise works or give feedback to the client.
 Being a good communicator is the key to expanding a client base and getting the results the client wants.
-Some important components to having good communication are energy, adaptability, and commitment.
+Some important components of having good communication are energy, adaptability, and commitment.
 Attending the right certificate program can help a trainer go a long way.

 Organized and Accountable

-Being well organized and accountable are two great traits for a personal trainer to have.
+Being well-organized and accountable are two great traits for a personal trainer to have.
 Scheduling can be difficult at times, knowing how to make up a weekly schedule that meets everyone's goals can be challenging, but a good trainer will find this task easy.
 A trainer is also responsible for the client during a fitness session, they must make sure that there are no injuries, that the client is comfortable, and will not be harmed or pull a muscle.
 This is why recording and tracking a client’s progress is helpful.
 Keeping a booklet or using an organizational tool is a big plus.

 People Skills

 Personal trainers should be able to empathize and go out of their way to help their clients reach their goals.
-Having good people skills means knowing your clients well, understanding their goals, and assessing their fitness level.
+Having good people skills means knowing your clients well, understanding their goals, and assessing their fitness levels.
 If a trainer does not have good personal skills a training session can feel like a chore or it won’t be motivating for the client.
 An outgoing personality and a friendly demeanor will attract more clients.

 Open to Learning